xingskycn/charmap/README.md

 If the specified encoding is unknown, it will return the input string and ErrUnknownEncoding

-    func Decode(data string, encoding string) (string, error) Converts string from the specified encoding to UTF-8
+    func Decode(data string, encoding string) (string, error) Converts a string from the specified encoding to UTF-8.
+Returns converted string.

 If the input string contains illegal characters for the specified encoding, these characters will be replaced with a substitute character (utf8.RuneError) and